rfueston/SWE6813_TEAM_8_BestMatcher/README.md

 # Scrum Story Point Forecast

 Our sprint forecast for this sprint is 20 points.
-We have decided on 20 becuase this is our first sprint and that gives an average of 5 points per person.
+We have decided on 20 because this is our first sprint and that gives an average of 5 points per person.
 Since it is our first sprint and the technologies are new we wanted to plan for less incase we ran into any blockers.

 # Scrum Standup